markvaaz/ScarletHooks/README.md

 ScarletHooks is a V Rising server mod that enables advanced webhook integration for chat messages.
 It allows admins to configure multiple webhooks for admin, public, and clan-specific notifications, with fine-grained control over which messages are sent and how they are batched.
 All features are accessible via chat commands and can be customized in the config file.

-**Note:** This mod is not exclusive to Discord webhooks; you can use it with other services as well.
+> **Notes:**
+> * This mod does not support sending messages to in-game chat — it only sends messages from the server to external webhooks.
+> * While the mod isn’t restricted to Discord, using other webhook services requires modifying the source code, and recompiling the mod.
+[See the guide for more information](#guide--troubleshooting).

 ---